Christmas Traditions Around the World That Connect Us

 It isn’t quite the Christmas season if it doesn’t look like the Christmas season.
 A common Christmas tradition around the world is decorations.
 While the availability and material of decorations may vary depending on culture, religious beliefs, location, resources, and even climate, you’ll be able to tell it’s Christmas based on some common festive sights.

-The classic Christmas tree is a simple way to get your home ready for the holidays.
-The traditional image of a Christmas tree is an evergreen covered in lights and ornaments.
+A classic Christmas tree is a simple way to get your home ready for the holidays.
+The traditional image of a Christmas tree for many people is an evergreen covered in lights and ornaments.
 In countries where fir trees are less abundant, people have found other Christmas plants to decorate with and invite the Christmas spirit.
 For example, mango and banana trees in India are covered with ornaments, wooden trees (charamicos) are handcrafted in the Dominican Republic, and some people in Australia decorate with vibrant, flowered Christmas bushes!

 Nativity scenes are also a popular Christmas decoration in many cultures, from rough wooden images, to elaborate porcelain figurines, to detailed scenes delicately carved out of gourds.
-St. Francis of Assisi is attributed with creating the first nativity display, to remind those around him of the reason for the season.
+St. Francis of Assisi is attributed with creating the first nativity display to remind those around him of the reason for the season.
 A favorite practice in some areas of the world, such as South America, is to not place the baby Jesus in the manger until Christmas morning, to signify his birth.

 In the nativity story, a new star appeared in the sky to signify the birth of Jesus Christ.
 Thus, stars have become a very popular Christmas decoration, whether it be on top of a Christmas tree, hanging in your window, or strung up around a town square.
 You may see Morovian stars in Suriname, paróls in the Phillipines, or froebel stars in Germany!

-How did your family decorate the house for Christmas growing up?
+How did your family decorate the house for Christmas when you were growing up?
 Would you decorate before Thanksgiving or after?
-Would you get real Christmas trees, bushes and greenery, or artificial plants?
+Would you get real Christmas trees, bushes, and greenery, or lifelike artificial plants?
 Perhaps you have a nativity set that has been handed down for generations, or maybe you have a hobby of collecting them!
-Whatever your Christmas decoration traditions may be, preserve those memories.
-Future generations will want to know how you made a house feel like home for the holidays.
+Consider how you could share the fun of Christmas decorating with someone else—perhaps by helping a friend put up Christmas decorations this year.

 Delicious Christmas Dishes

 With the technology of today, it’s easy to try new Christmas recipe traditions from around the world!
 You might try making some mombasa pumpkin pudding from Kenya or Bacalhau da Consoada from Portugal.
 Looking for some quick ideas?
-Make sure to check out our list of delicious Christmas recipes from across Europe!
+Be sure to check out our list of delicious Christmas recipes from across Europe!

 Christmas Gift Givers